DRIVER-EU/scenario-manager/packages/server/README.md

 ## Description

-REST service for the Scenario Manager backend
+REST service for the Scenario Manager backend.
+Requires a working PostgreSQL server running.
+See `ormconfig.json` for the settings.
+In case you don't have a PostgreSQL service running, you can optionally run the provided `docker-compose.yml` file using `npm run up` to start it.

 ## Installation